 Based on the historical work and drill results, Silver Cloud, like the Midas and Hollister deposits, is a low sulphidation epithermal gold deposit.
 Historic drill holes completed by Placer Dome and Teck in the Silver Cloud mine area returned bonanza-grade gold intercepts.
 Geologic cross-sections show the bonanza-gold grades in the Placer Dome and Teck drill holes (1.5m of 12.5g/t Au and 0.7m grading 7.6 g/t Au respectively) align at the same elevation along an east-west zone with approximately 1500 meters of strike potential.
-A revaluation of the surface geochemistry, geology and geophysics revealed that high-grade veins may have an east-west orientation.
+A revaluation of the surface geochemistry, geology and geophysics revealed that high-grade gold veins may have an east-west orientation.
 A drill campaign utilizing all the available data was permitted and bonded with core drilling started in early October and completed in early December 2019.
 The drill program was the first drill campaign following a 15-year hiatus.

 As announced on January 6, 2020, the Company completed the first drill program at Silver Cloud since 2005.
-Five HQ core holes totalling 2,207 metres (7,240 feet) were drilled, and partial gold and trace element assay results have been received for SBC19-001, SBC19-002, and SBC19-003, with assays for SBC19-004 and SBC19-005 pending.
+Five HQ core holes totalling 2,207 metres (7,240 feet) were drilled, and all gold and trace element assay results were disclosed.
 The program commenced on October 5, 2019, and was completed in early December 2019.